1M4nt0/solidtime-vscode/README.md

 ## Usage

-1. Open the project in VSCode.
+1. Install the Solidtime extension from VSCode marketplace
 2. Use the command palette to execute any of the following commands:
    - **Solidtime: Set API Key**
    - **Solidtime: Set API URL**
    - **Solidtime: Set Organization ID**
    - **Solidtime: Force Time Update**

-The extension automatically tracks activity and sends time updates in the background.
+The extension automatically tracks activity and sends time updates to your Solidtime account in the background.

 ## Development